anna-ssg/anna/README.md

 - {{.Body}} : Returns the markdown body rendered to HTML
 - {{.Frontmatter.[Tagname]}} : Returns the value of the frontmatter tag
    - Example: {{.Frontmatter.Title}} : Returns the value of the title tag
+- {{.Layout.[Tagname]}}: Returns the particular configuration detail of the page
+   - Example: {{.Layout.Navbar}} : Returns a string slice with the names of all the navbar elements

 ### Notes

 1. Images: To add images, add it to the 'static/' folder or a subdirectory under it.
-Use "./static/[imagename.format]" as the image link format in the markdown files.
+Use "static/[imagename.format]" as the image link format in the markdown files.

 2. CSS: CSS can be added in the following ways: